 The third leading cause of death, and consequently, the one that is also the easiest to prevent, is COPD (Chronic Obstructive Pulmonary Disease), which includes chronic bronchitis and emphysema.

 What is COPD?

-COPD progresses over a long period of time, but once it starts to get serious, it can't be ignored and begins to make a big impact on your quality of life.
+COPD progresses over a long period, but once it starts to get serious, it can't be ignored and begins to make a significant impact on your quality of life.
 Having a hard time breathing is the one main characteristic of COPD, but it can have a few different causes.
 Since the symptoms are often the same between emphysema and chronic bronchitis, they refer to them both as COPD.
 They are also treated in the same ways.